Our »Hidden Champion« in the Golden Autumn

 We are one of the best wineries in Germany

-» The Federal Honorary Prize winners in the wine and sparkling wine sector stand for excellent quality work and incomparable moments of enjoyment.
-With the utmost care and craftsmanship, they manage to translate the terroir, the climate and the special features of their region into unique wines and sparkling wines that impress.
-The Federal Honorary Prize winners are guardians of German wine culture and at the same time visionaries who carry it into the future - with creativity, a spirit of innovation and a deep understanding of what makes wine: enjoyment, community and the connection to home. « Freya von Czettritz, CEO of DLG Holding.
+" The Federal Honorary Award winners in the wine and sparkling wine categories stand for excellent quality work and incomparable moments of enjoyment.
+With the utmost care and craftsmanship, they succeed in translating the terroir, climate, and characteristics of their region into unique, compelling wines and sparkling wines.
+The Federal Honorary Award winners are both guardians of German wine culture and visionaries who carry it into the future – with creativity, a spirit of innovation, and a deep understanding of what defines wine: enjoyment, community, and the connection to one's homeland. " Freya von Czettritz, CEO of DLG Holding.

 Yes, that's how it is.